 What exactly is a sleep wash?

-While asleep, your brain is the only glymphatic (or brain’s sewer system) the system that continues working just as hard, if not harder, than when you are awake.
+While asleep, your brain is the only glymphatic (also known as the brain’s sewer system), the system that continues working just as hard, if not harder, than when you are awake.
 When your brain ‘washes’ or ‘cleanses’ itself during sleep, it does so automatically, without any work from you.
 What exactly happens is an increase of cerebrospinal fluid is released and circulated throughout the brain and nervous system at a very rapid pace.

 In a study carried out on mice, scientists noticed that while the mice were sleeping, brain cells shrunk, allowing the cleaning fluid to work around the cells much more thoroughly and quickly.
 This space increases by around 60% during sleep, allowing the liquid to encircle cells and arteries aggressively.
 When the mice awoke, the brain cells enlarged again, making cleaning harder.